thanhthuynh/thanhthuynh/README.md

 I'm currently learning and growing my skillset in software development, taking each day as a new challenge and a new opportunity to learn something exciting.
 I love coding because it feels like solving a new puzzle every day, and when the pieces come together, there's no better feeling! 🎉

 - 🎓 I'm a Computer Science student at Boston University
-- 🚀 Learning and developing software solutions
+- 🚀 Currently working as a Software Engineer Intern at CIDAR Lab
-- 🌱 Currently mastering: C++, JavaScript, and React
+- 🌱 Practicing LeetCode and learning C++, JavaScript, TypeScript, and React in my free time
 - 👨‍💻 Most of my projects are available on [GitHub](https://github.com/thanh910)
 - 🎯 Future Goals: Develop a personal portfolio website from scratch
 - ⚡ Fun fact: I love to play Valorant and read tech blogs in my free time!